JiggityMaggotKetamynes/Chips/YC_application.md

 cyrptos
         -  Users can stake their coins that pay yields – driven by demand forleverage

-- With increasing coin volume, companies could seamlessly issue equity, in the coin, overcoming previous backlogs and barriers to access public markets and avoiding kyc with the Chips coin.
+- Equity - with increasing coin volume, companies could seamlessly issue equity, in the coin, overcoming previous backlogs and barriers to access public markets and avoiding kyc with the Chips coin.
 - Cold storage available via node or app interface(hot/cold)

 To sum up: We are essentially finding a way to introduce a product to the market, and monetize the volume.
 With perpetual swaps, we can have countless swaps to speculate on, driving volume from different channels, all the while facilitating novel price discovery.